kuhl33d/web-app-vuln/SETUP.md

 3. **Database errors**
    - If you encounter database issues, try deleting the `vulnerability_scanner.db` file and restart the application to recreate it

-4. **CSRF token issues with HTTPS**
-   - The application now supports HTTPS development server by default
+4. **Running in GitHub Codespaces or with Port Forwarding**
-   - Enhanced CSRF protection has been implemented for secure environments
+   - CSRF protection has been disabled by default for compatibility with GitHub Codespaces and port forwarding
+   - This makes the application more compatible with development environments where the request origin might differ
+   - No CSRF token configuration is needed when running in these environments
-   - If you encounter CSRF token validation errors:
+   - If you need to re-enable CSRF protection for production, update the following in `app.py`:
-     - Make sure your browser accepts the self-signed certificate
-     - Use the "Refresh Page" button on the error message
-     - Check the application logs for detailed error information
-   - You can adjust CSRF settings in your `.env` file:
+     ```python
+     # Change this line in app.py
+     app.config['WTF_CSRF_ENABLED'] = True  # Enable CSRF protection

+     # And uncomment the CSRFProtect initialization
+     csrf = CSRFProtect(app)
      ```
-     # In .env file
-     WTF_CSRF_SSL_STRICT=False
-     WTF_CSRF_TIME_LIMIT=3600
-     WTF_CSRF_SECRET=your-csrf-secret-key
-     ```
+   - Then restore the CSRF error handler and update your `.env` file with appropriate settings

 5. **Enhanced Request Logging**
    - Comprehensive request and response logging has been implemented for debugging